ShrutiSharma-27/RECURSION/README.md

       * Very efficient because a bigger N will get smaller in lesser number of steps as compared to linear.

 8. TIP : Make sure to return the result of a function call of the return type

+### High Level Thinking in Recursion :

+Step 1 : Establish EXPECTATION.
+Step 2 : Establish FAITH (that it'll work for the values smaller than the passed value).
+Step 3 : Link expectation and faith.